 Gone with the Wind is America’s favourite film.
-It premiered exactly 75 years ago, but in a Harris poll conducted in 2008, as well as an ABC News survey conducted in 2011, it was still deemed better than any film released since 1939.
+It premiered more than 75 years ago, but in a Harris poll conducted in 2008, as well as an ABC News survey conducted in 2011, it was still deemed better than any film released since 1939.
 The box-office figures agree.
 If you adjust them to account for inflation, it stands as the most successful film ever made.

 As impressive as these statistics are, though, they’re not particularly startling.
 Gone with the Wind has been regarded as one of Hollywood’s crown jewels for so long that it’s easy to take its status for granted.
 We remember the sweeping scope and the bold Technicolor vistas; we think of Vivien Leigh’s pert beauty and Clark Gable’s unparalleled ability to make a moustache look sexy; we picture their characters’ torrid clinches and verbal sparring; and we imagine that it’s the kind of film which audiences were always bound to adore.
 But if you rewatch Gone with the Wind now, what’s striking is how head-spinningly strange the entire thing is.